The Strategic Mindset: Finding Your Way to Safety

 The Goal is Peace

 We do not train to fight.
-We train so that we never have to fight on the enemy’s terms.
-Peace is found within ourselves, not created by outside sources.
-Maintaining that peace despite external pressure or stressors is the ultimate efficiency.
+Rather, we train so we never have to fight on the enemy’s terms.
+Peace is internal.
+Maintaining that peace is the ultimate efficiency.

 Frequently Asked Questions

 Yes.
-It isn’t about doing nothing; it is about doing the smart thing.
-By refusing to meet force with force, you create openings (Kyo) that allow you to find your way to safety faster than if you engaged in a brawl.
+It isn’t about doing nothing.
+Instead, it is about doing the smart thing.
+Refuse to meet force with force.
+Create openings (Kyo).
+Thus, you find your way to safety faster than a brawl.

-Do I need to be fit or strong to learn this? ▼
+Do I need to be fit or strong? ▼

 How is this different from MMA? ▼

-Traditional martial arts often focus on “winning the fight.”
-Kyo-Jitsu Ryu focuses entirely on “surviving the encounter.”
-We prioritize de-escalation and blocking only to clear a path, focusing 100% on your way to safety.
+MMA focuses on “winning the fight.”
+However, Kyo-Jitsu Ryu focuses on “surviving the encounter.”
+We prioritize de-escalation.
+Ultimately, we focus on your way to safety.